-Welcome to our epic guide to edibles in Amsterdam in 2021 (and yes, we’re telling where you can get the best spacecake as well, no worries!)
+Welcome to our epic guide to edibles in Amsterdam in 2022 (and yes, we’re telling you where you can get the best spacecake as well, no stress!)

 What are edibles?